 In the purchase of individual goods, the cancellation period will begin on the day after the good is/goods are delivered.

-When the right to cancel is exercised, the good must be returned to the Seller within a reasonable amount of time and no later than 14 days after no tice has been given on the intention to exercise the right.
+When the right to cancel is exercised, the good must be returned to the Seller within a reasonable amount of time and no later than 14 days after notice has been given on the intention to exercise the right.
 The Purchaser must cover the direct costs associated with returning the good, unless otherwise agreed or the Seller has not informed the Purchaser that he/she has to cover the return costs.
 The Seller may not set fees for the Purchaser’s use of the right to cancel.

 The Purchaser may check or test the good in an appropriate manner in order to determine the nature, properties and function of the good without affecting the right to cancel.
 If the checking or testing goes beyond what is reasonable and necessary, the Purchaser may be responsible for any reduction in the good’s original value.

-10 Defective goods: the Purchaser’s rights and time limit to give notice
+The Purchaser’s rights and time limit to give notice

 If the good is defective, the Purchaser must notify the Seller that he/she wishes to invoke the defect within a reasonable amount of time after the defect was discovered or should have been discovered.
 The Purchaser is always considered to have given timely notice if it occurs within two months after the defect was discovered or should have been discovered.
 Notice may be given no later than two years after the Purchaser took possession of the good.